-Preschool Gingerbread Man Theme
+Ideas for a Preschool Gingerbread Man Theme

 It also helped give them more background knowledge about subtraction, as they had to remove the correct number of gingerbread.

 Some made simple versions, others loaded the gingerbread people with tons of items, and one of the kiddos even made a pirate gingerbread man!

 Act it Out

 In the home center, the boys and girls acted out the story of the gingerbread man.
 There were mixing bowls, utensils, cookie sheets, cookie cutters, foam gingerbread men, and foam “icing” shapes for them to use.

 Build Gingerbread Houses

 Some used the really large blocks to make life-size gingerbread houses!
 Others used the small blocks to make “a Gingerbread New York City!”

 Paint a Gingerbread Person

 It’s always fun to see the different kinds of gingerbread men the kids paint.

 I love making books with my students, and this book is a fun take on the gingerbread man story.

 In the discovery center (aka the sensory table), the children had gingerbread dough mix that had been combined with flour.
 They loved the smell of it, and many of them really enjoyed the tactile nature of the mix.

 Gingerbread House Art

 They may have been overly enthusiastic with their creation, but they had a blast with it!
-The spent almost an hour designing the house and talking about what the gingerbread family would do in the house!
+They spent almost an hour designing the house and talking about what the gingerbread family would do in the house.